-Malta, you might say, is punching above its weight.
-The smallest nation in the European Union is home to one of its fastest growing economies.
-Name a voguish growth-sector, internet gambling, cryptocurrency, blockchain, artificial intelligence, and Malta is trying to establish itself as a hub.
-A mere blip in the Mediterranean, Malta prides itself on this surge and its plucky personality.
-But as we first reported in December, there's a fine line between the cutting edge and the margins, the sun and the shadows.
-Along with old charms and new construction, Malta is earning a reputation for rampant corruption and dubious dealings.
-And then there's the matter of the assassination of a journalist, Daphne Caruana Galizia, whose revelations cut a little too close to the heart of power.
+Before the Coronavirus pandemic ravaged the world and battered economies, Malta, the smallest country in the European Union, was punching above its weight.
+As we first reported in 2018, this mere blip in the Mediterranean, was home to one of the EU's fastest-growing economies, priding itself on this surge and its plucky personality.
+But along with old charms and new construction, Malta was earning a reputation for rampant corruption and dubious dealings.
+And then there was the matter of the assassination of a journalist, Daphne Caruana Galizia, whose revelations cut a little too close to the heart of power.

 Malta sits as a sun-dappled speck in the Mediterranean, three small islands a short ferry ride from Sicily and not much farther to Libya, the southern gateway to Europe.
 It can be hard to get your bearings here.
 Over the last three millennia, Malta has been conquered or colonized by just about every world power and each has left its mark.

 Most of the 500,000 people here are Catholic, a tradition that started early.
 The Apostle Paul is said to have shipwrecked here in 60 A.D.

 Mark Anthony Falzon: I find this to be a good metaphor of Maltese culture.

 Mark Anthony Falzon is an anthropology professor and local newspaper columnist.

 Mark Anthony Falzon: The story is that St. Paul converted the Maltese to Christianity.
 So that would mean that Malta was one of the first places to be converted to Christianity even before Rome.
 So we would be the original and the best Christians.